- Do you invest in Bitcoins?

 - Add Cryptocurrency as free/gifted

-- Android and iOS app available as well
+- Android and iOS app are available as well

 - Free and paid plan